-

 Figure 1.
 Google Earth map showing the location of the town of Hoonah and the coring sites.
 Two tree ring sites […] -

-Greg Wiles wrote a new post, AMRE Summer 2020 – Remote Learning and Tree Rings – Part 1.
-The Oaks at the Kinney Soccer Fields, Wooster, Ohio, on the site The College of Wooster Tree Ring Lab 2 years, 1 month ago
+Greg Wiles wrote a new post on the site The College of Wooster Tree Ring Lab 5 years ago

 By: Mazvita Chikomo, Srushti Chaudhari, Fred Zhao (as part of the AMRE 2020; The College of Wooster, Tree Ring Lab)